The Ciderhouse and Tasting Room are located in the old hop kilns.

 Available now at the perry and cider house are cider vinegar, Rock perry vinegar, apple juices, chutneys and mustard.

-Also books, T shirts, Fleeces, Beanie Hats, Baseball Hats and Postcards
+Also loads of books on cider and apples, T shirts, Fleeces, Beanie Hats, Baseball Hats and Postcards

-OLIVER'S Ciders and Perries are made from vintage cider apples and perry pears, washed, milled, macerated, pressed and fermented, then matured and aged in old oak barrels.
-Available bottled or in season, from the barrel.
-The fruit is from traditional, environmentally friendly orchards from unsprayed trees.
+OLIVER'S Ciders and Perries are made from cider apples and perry pears, washed, milled, macerated, pressed, fermented, matured (in old oak barrels).

 The Producer's Charter.